yu-hsiang/Network/README.md

  Things using in my job

 # G.8032
- # G.8032 is a ethernet ring protection protocol.
+ * G.8032 is an ethernet ring (event trigger) protection protocol.
- # key words
+ * The roles in a ring
+  * RPL Owner node
-  *
+  * Member nodes